solidoss/solidframe/tutorials/mpipc_echo/README.md

 }//namespace
 ```

-and, it is used by the ipc_echo::protocol_setup function to register a message type allong with its message completion callback.
+The MessageSetup::operator() will register a message onto protocol, with its completion callback.

 A message completion callback is called when:
  * a message failed to be sent